Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Download preplanned map/README.md

 ## How to use the sample

-Select a map area to take offline, then use the button to take it offline.
-Click 'Delete offline areas' to remove any downloaded map areas.
+Select a preplanned map area by tapping the 'Select Map' bar button item & selecting one of the showing available areas.
+Tapping a cell initiates a download, and shows download progress in the interim.
+Once downloaded, the preplanned map is displayed in the map view.
+If a preplanned map is reselected later, the locally cached data is loaded immediately.

 ## How it works